-Last month, I took my wife up to North Conway for a little vacation.
-She hasn’t spent much time in the White Mountains and wanted to see some of the places where I hike.
-We drove up to the top of Mt Washington on the Auto Road, toured the Kancamagus Highway, visited a few waterfalls, hung out in Pinkham Notch and Crawford Notch, and spent our evenings supping at The Moat.
+Last month, we went up to North Conway for a little vacation We drove up to the top of Mt Washington on the Auto Road, toured the Kancamagus Highway, visited a few waterfalls, hung out in Pinkham Notch and Crawford Notch, and spent our evenings supping at The Moat.
 The grand tour, on a budget.

 The Flume is a natural gorge 800 feet long at the base of Mt Liberty, one of the White Mountain 400o footers.
 The walls of the gorge are 90 feet high and vary in width from 12 to 20 feet.
 Visitors can walk through the gorge on a boardwalk and view the cascades running below.